Misfits, "Walk Among Us" Album Review

 In 2016, Only and Danzig made the surprising announcement that they'd buried the hatchet, and appeared onstage together for the first time in more than 30 years (with Doyle on guitar) as "The Original Misfits" at Chicago's annual "Riot Fest" punk extravaganza.
 The fanatical audience reaction led to more sporadic reunion gigs over the next few years.

-Glenn recently said that their recent gig on October 19, 2019 at Madison Square Garden in New York City might be "the last Misfits show ever," but an additional show in Philadelphia has been booked since then, to take place in December, 2019.
-After that.. who knows?
-Only time will tell if these old ghouls will go back to their crypts, or if they'll rise again someday ... till then, BEWARE.
+The Misfits have been vague about how long they expect the reunion to last.
+Glenn had hinted that their October 2019 gig at Madison Square Garden in New York might be "the last Misfits show ever," but then an additional show in Philadelphia took place in December, 2019.
+As of this writing, their next appearance is slated to be at the Domination Festival in Mexico in May of 2020.
+Only time will tell if these old ghouls will return to their crypts for good after that, or if they'll rise again someday ... till then, BEWARE.
 (Evil laughter)

 © 2019 Keith Abt